awsdataarchitect/mobile_app_stores_search/README.md

 ## Check the demo application

-Explore the full capabilities of our Flutter widgets on your device by installing our sample browser applications from the below app stores, and view samples code in GitHub.
+Explore the full capabilities of your Flutter widgets on your device by installing our sample browser applications from the below app stores and view samples code in GitHub.

   <a href="https://github.com/awsdataarchitect/mobile_app_stores_search"><img src="https://firebasestorage.googleapis.com/v0/b/notifications-tracker.appspot.com/o/google_play_demo.png?alt=media&token=f9400974-5334-4381-981e-b4616cb7e56d"/></a>